dnav/dynlink/draft-ietf-core-dynlink.md

 --- abstract

 This specification defines Link Bindings, which provide dynamic linking of state updates between resources, either on an endpoint or between endpoints, for systems using CoAP (RFC7252).
-This specification also defines Conditional Notification Attributes that work with Link Bindings or with CoAP Observe (RFC7641).
+This specification also defines Conditional Notification Attributes and Control Attributes that work with Link Bindings or with CoAP Observe (RFC7641).

 --- note_Editor_note